zhibailin/MasteringEnglish/09-The-Internet-Has-Massively-Broadened-Career-Possibilities.md

 What that helps you figure out is the internet means you can find your audience for your product, or your talent, and skill __no matter how far away they are__.

+For example, Nenad, who is Illacertus, if you look at his videos pre-internet, how would he get the message out there?
+It would just be … what would he do?
+He would run around where he lives in his neighborhood showing it to people on a computer, or a screen?
+Or he would try to get it played at his local movie theater?
+It was impossible.
+It only works because he can put it on the internet.

+And then how many people in the world are really interested in it?
+Or even in interested in what we’re talking about are really gonna absorb it, right?
+It’s gonna be a very small subset of [[humanity]]. __The key is__ being able to reach them.